ABOUT 1ST ON THE LIST

-Current rankings are based on the historical authority that supports your website TODAY so you need to be sure that the search engines transfers any and all credit from your old web pages over to your newly redesigned pages.
+Current rankings are based on the historical authority that supports your website TODAY so you need to be sure that the search engines transfers any and all credit from your old web pages over to your newly created site pages.

-#1 – What affect does site redesign have on Search Rankings?
+#1 – What affect does a website redesign have on Search Rankings?

 Search Engines use 200 – 300 different algorithm criteria to determine where (and for what keywords) your website should rank.
 When you redesign your website most of these factors are changed, for better or for worse.